cwells/adhd/README.md

 `adhd` is a small Python program for managing development environments for multiple Python projects (it can reasonably be used for most anything, but it has a Python-oriented focus on features).
+It started as a way to manage environment variables in a more controlled way than .env files, and grew into what it is now.

 If you're the sort of person who works on a lot of individual development projects, each with its own unique build/run/deploy steps, `adhd` provides